dbowden257/Tabsales-dash/README.md

 # Tabsales-dash
-Tableau Sales Analysis, Storyboard and Dashboard using Data World
+Tableau Sales Analysis, Storyboard and Dashboard using Data World file.
+In-depth analysis of trends, insights performed and summarized on Story Board and Dash Board.